davidmunkacsi93/professional-bookshelf/README.md

 # professional-bookshelf
 I've created this repository to track my professional reading.
 As a software engineering manager I try to keep balance between technical and soft skill books.
 Additionally I always read something that is not related to my work.
-I read both in English and in German, so don't be suprised because of the German titles :)
+I read both in English and in German, so don't be surprised because of the German titles :)

 My goal is to read at least one book a month, which went pretty good in 2021.
 2022 won't be much different ;)